 There is an unimaginable amount of ancient art in Rome, but the city seems to be an inspiration for artists still today, and it has a vibrant community of artists and galleries.
 One example is the gallery run by architect Stefania Miscetti, in a refurbished industrial space set into the historic urban scene.
 It has a packed calendar of events and exhibitions featuring Italian and international artists, who have included Adrian Tranquilli, Marina Abramovic and Yoko Ono.

-Related: Monti, Rome: A Shopping Guide
+Related article: Monti, Rome: A Shopping Guide